After countless hours of testing and reviewing, we have determined that the best dog playpen is the Midwest Exercise Pen!

-Our #5 pick is this super affordable plastic pen.
+This super affordable plastic pen.
 If cost and portability are your primary concerns, this is a great option for you.

 Like the other pens on our list, this one doesn’t have a roof.
 However, the company does sell a mesh top separately, so if your dog is a real escape artist this might be the best choice for you.
 This is the lightest of all the options listed here because it’s made of plastic and not metal.
 That means you don’t have to worry about rust, and the whole pen is very easy to move around.